NACH OBEN

 MA Philosophy, Bochum

 Caroline is working on a PhD project concerning the notion of “cognitive coupling”.
-Enactivists describe any organism as “coupled” to its environment (Varela et al. 1991).
-Despite its pervasive use and task of “replacing” mental representations in explanations of cognition (Gallagher 2017), the notion has not yet been properly characterised (Schlicht & Starzak 2021).
-Her research fills this gap, with a particular focus on cognitive effects on coupling.
-Following the recent Basal Cognition paradigm (Lyon et al. 2021), she starts with unicellular paramecia (Hennessey et al. 1979) and is currently carving out principles of cognitive coupling that scale up to humans.
+Enactivists describe any organism as “coupled” to its environment.
+Despite its pervasive use and task of “replacing” mental representations in explanations of cognition, the notion has not yet been properly characterised.
+Caroline's research fills this gap, with a particular focus on cognitive effects on coupling.
+Following the recent Basal Cognition paradigm, she starts with unicellular paramecia and is currently carving out principles of cognitive coupling that scale up to humans.
+Caroline has obtained funding for international research visits in Paris, Copenhagen and London during her PhD.

 E-Mail: caroline.stankozi@rub.de